Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Results

-We conjecture that for the self-excitation process to operate, the lower boundary of the flow solution needs to be well inside the region that is almost in HSE, i.e., where the flow velocity and net force are nearly zero.
-In the HSE region, the thermal gas pressure almost exclusively balances gravity, while the line force primarily acts as a perturber.
-The weak line force minutely assists the thermal pressure in overcoming gravity but periodically fails as the flow becomes overloaded.
-The repetitive failure produces fluctuations that develop features characteristic of acoustic waves as they gain energy from the line force.
+We observe two key factors that influence the self-excitation process.
+First, the lower boundary of the flow solution needs to be well inside the region that is almost in HSE, i.e., where the flow velocity and net force are nearly zero.
+Second the line force has a significant Abbott speed in the HSE region that can grow a perturbation.

+Three parameters influence these factors, increasing the sensitivity to self-excitation: $\rho_0$, $\hep0$, and $\delta$.
+Increasing these three parameters makes the fluid at the inner boundary increasingly in HSE.
+In addition, $\hep0$ determines the sensitive frequencies via an increase or decrease in $\lambda_v$.
+While $\delta$ strongly influences the Abbott speed at the base, affecting the growth of a perturbation.

+We conjecture that the growth provided by the non-WKB behavior of the line force causes the wind to depart the steady state solution in the HSE region and to overload.
+Once the wind is overloaded, the non-linear behavior of $|v'|$ activates, leading to wind collapse.
+The wind cannot reach a steady state solution.
+Instead, the wind oscillates between periods of overload and infall.
+The resultant fluctuations develop features characteristic of acoustic waves as frequencies near the Lamb frequency continue gaining energy from the line force until they propagate out of the exponentially stratified atmosphere.